 It’s dark green with an oblong shape.
 It has white flesh and seeds, and unlike most fruits, it cannot be eaten raw.
 The fruit is often treated as a vegetable, and you must remove the skin and seeds before cooking it.

-It also should slightly cook to prevent it from getting marshy.
+It also should be slightly cooked to prevent it from getting marshy.
 The cooking methods often used include simmering, steaming, roasting, grilling, or parboiling for about 5 minutes.

 Winter melon is native to some parts of Asia and belongs to the gourd family together with zucchini, cucumber, and melon.